 - assessing the earnings capacity of parties in matrimonial matters;

 - statistical analysis of discrimination in employment.

 Dr. Shapiro was Professor of Finance and Director of the Risk Management Center at New York Institute of Technology.
 He also was Professor of Economics and Finance, Chair of the Department of Economics and Finance and Director of the Center for Risk Management at the University of New Haven.

 His previous professional experience includes New York Telephone and the Antitrust Division of the U.S. Department of Justice.
 While employed with various consulting organizations, he provided research support to clients in the public sector and private sectors.

 Dr. Shapiro received his B.A. in Economics and Mathematics from the University of Virginia and his M.A. and Ph.D. in Economics from Georgetown University.

 Dr. Shapiro is past President of the National Association of Forensic Economics (NAFE).
 He is an Executive Editor of the Journal of Forensic Economics, a journal published by NAFE that consists of peer reviewed academic research pertaining to the application of economics to litigation matters.

-He has published articles in academic journals on damages estimation, use of statistical methods to assess the suitability of investments, valuation of employee stock options and the appraisal of closely held businesses.
+He has published articles in academic journals on damages estimation, use of statistical methods to assess the suitability of investments, valuation of employee stock options, the appraisal of closely held businesses and the risk-return characteristics of cryptocurrency.
 He is also co-author of a textbook on sport finance.